 Ski at School Program Volunteer

-Our Ski at School program, through the generous sponsorship of AltaGas, brings free cross-country ski lessons to elementary schools in the Calgary area.
+Our Ski at School program brings free cross-country ski lessons to elementary schools in the Calgary area.
 We provide skis, boots, poles, first-class coaching, and even track setting to make the sport accessible to young Calgarians, many of which would not otherwise be exposed to the sport.

 First launched in 2010, the Ski at School program was an instant success.
 Each year five to seven elementary schools receive three days of cross country ski lessons right in their school yard.
 Children are introduced to the sport by professional coaches in a fun environment.
 Providing cross country ski opportunities to the public is important for growth and development of the sport.

 Each Ski at School event requires volunteers to drive the trailer containing the ski gear, to transport and to operate the track setting equipment the night before, plus two to three coaches to instruct the kids.
-AltaGas’ sponsorship of this program allows us to provide payment for many of these positions.
-Contact our Volunteer Coordinator for more information.
+Contact our Volunteer Director for more information.

 Questions?